By Virginia Petrucci

 Bath time is a wonderful time to decompress after a long day, and this goes for children as well as grownups!
-By ritualizing your child’s bath, she will appreciate the routine as something relaxing and calm.
-Adding zero waste bath products to the mix will ensure that bathtime is eco-friendly, and easy on your wallet (reusable bath accessories such as our Bath Brush with Handle and Bath Brush with Knob will last far longer than plastic loofahs).
+By ritualizing your childrens’ baths, they will appreciate the routine as something relaxing and calm.
+Adding zero waste bath products to the mix will ensure that bath-time is eco-friendly and easy on your wallet (reusable bath accessories such as our Bath Brush with Handle and Bath Brush with Knob will last far longer than plastic loofahs).
 A few drops of lavender or chamomile essential oil in bath water can also help little ones settle down at night.

 5. Slow Living Laundry

 One of the most overlooked health and environmental hazards in our daily lives is that of dryer sheets.
 Dryer sheets contain a host of toxic chemicals that make their way into our clothing, and they don’t do much in the way of reducing landfill clutter.
 One zero waste laundry solution that we favor is using wool dryer balls instead of dryer sheets.
 Our Pure Wool Dryer Balls can be used with essential oil to freshen your laundry, and help reduce drying time up to 25%.